otago-polytechnic-bit-courses/ID623001-introductory-game-development/lecture-notes/01-github-unity-main-camera-sprite-rigidbody-2d-collider-2d-script.md

 ## Exercises

-No formative assessment provided in this topic.
+No exercises provided in this topic.

 ---